Loomis-us-sp/PlatformSync-DocGenerator/source/index.html.md

 ## PlatformSync Pull API

 The Pull API will enable you to connect to our API REST service to query for transactional data.
-You will also use this service to get data that was missed from the Push Service
+In the event of a failure, you can also use this service to get data that was missed from the Push API.

 ## Missing Data